marovira/vulkan_intro/README.md

 # Introduction to Vulkan

 The goal here is to help me wrap my head around Vulkan so I can start building more advanced rendering engines.
-The code here shouldn't be made public!

 ## Reference

 The code here is mainly taken from the [Vulkan Guide](https://vkguide.dev/), though it may incorporate more things from other places as I progress.
+The code is adapted to use Vulkan-HPP instead of the C-API for the sake of simplicity (and since we're going to be using C++ anyway).

 ## Dependencies